kbuddle/laser-level-surmap/README.md

 <div align="center">
 <h1>LaserVision: Real-time Laser Measurement with a Webcam</h1>

 NOTE this is effectively an informal fork of bhowie/laser-level-webcam.
 It has been desighned to revert back to creating a map of a whole surface plate, using the scrape and shim concepts that were part of the original coding for measurement.
-This is likely to result in additional and superfluous code as a new coder using ChatGPT assistants, my learning curve has been steep.
+This is likely to result in additional and superfluous code as a new coder using ChatGPT assistants, and to using github properly, my learning curve has been steep.

 See the GitHub Discussions tab for questions, comments, etc. I'll try to track progress updates over there now.